Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 Important Points:

-• Approach planning should be completed prior to the descent point.
+• Approach planning should be completed prior to the descent point; preferably completed before reaching the IAF.

 • In general, unless indicated otherwise, a flight crew will want the aircraft at approximately 3000 ft AGL no less than 10 NM from the runway.